Pushdy/react-native-pushdy/README.md

 #### iOS
 Pre-requisite:
 - react-native@0.61.x and above.
-The reason:
+The reasons:
     - 0.5x was not tested yet, and too old to support
-    - 0.60.x does not support `use_frameworks!`
+    - 0.60.x does not support `use_frameworks!`, and WritableMap, ReadableMap have breaking changes from 0.60 to 0.61
 - Swift enabled, support `use_frameworks!` in your Podfile